Help For Those Clearing Out A Hoarder’s House

 The UK’s Leading Compulsive Hoarding Clearance Specialists

-If you have the task of clearing out a hoarders house and cleaning if the sufferer is still alive and living in the property, or deceased, we are able to help.
+If you have the task of clearing out a hoarders house and cleaning if the sufferer is still alive and living in the property, it may be you or a deceased relative, we are able to help.
 As team leader and company owner Jeffrey Avery is now one of the countries leading authorities in all matters relating to compulsive hoarding or hoarder clear out.
-Jeffrey Avery is a de-cluttering specialist and he has worked all over the country having carried out numerous hoarded house clearances in London, Surrey and the home counties for numerous local authorities, private clients and law firms in many extreme and diverse cases of hoarding.
+Jeffrey Avery and Teresa Rickard are de-cluttering specialists and together Jeffrey and Teresa have worked all over the country and carried out countless hoarded house clearances in London, Surrey and the home counties for affected individuals, local authorities, private clients and law firms in many extreme and diverse cases of hoarding.
+We are the only company in the country that are able to offer hands on service, delivered with understanding, care for the sufferer, advice and support and above all total client discretion.

 Will And Document Finding

-Avery Associates are experts at finding important items hidden amongst the mass of household contents such as wills, personal papers and financial documents that could be crucial to solicitors and surviving family who are winding up a probate estate.
-WE regularly find financial papers relating to banking affairs, shares, investments the last will and testament and other valuable items that the beneficiaries were unaware of
+Avery Associates are also experts at finding important items hidden amongst the mass of hoarded household contents such as wills, personal papers and financial documents that could be crucial to solicitors and surviving family who are winding up a probate estate.
+We regularly find financial papers relating to banking affairs, shares, investments the last will and testament and other valuable items that the beneficiaries were unaware of.

 Special Financial Arrangements For Executors Awaiting Funds